mIRC-Scripters/mirckb/docs/source/intermediate/matching_tools.rst

    $regsubex(cd,/(.)/g,$upper( $+ $2 $+ )))

-As you can see, mIRC adds the $+ if the markers have text surrounding them, that’s why you don’t need to space them out like identifiers.
-You might understand why it’s failing at this point: $2 has no value in this example because no marker are used in this inner $regsubex’s subtext parameter, so $2 is $null.
+As you can see, mIRC adds the $+ if the markers have text surrounding them, that's why you don't need to space them out like identifiers.
+You might understand why it's failing at this point: $2 has no value in this example because no marker are used in this inner $regsubex's subtext parameter, so $2 is $null.

 So how do you use the value of the marker of the outer $regsubex inside the subtext of the inner $regsubex?